vhaudiquet/ubuntu-project-docs/docs/how-ubuntu-is-made/concepts/package-format.rst

 ``.changes`` file
 ~~~~~~~~~~~~~~~~~

 Although technically not part of a source package -- every time a source package is built, a :file:`.changes` file is created alongside it.
-The :file:`.changes` file contains metadata from the Source Control file and other information (e.g. the latest changelog entry) about the source package. :term:`Archive` tools and the :term:`archive admin` use this data to process changes to source packages and determine the appropriate action to upload the source package to the :term:`Ubuntu Archive`.
+The :file:`.changes` file contains metadata from the Source Control file and other information (e.g. the latest changelog entry) about the source package. :term:`Archive` tools and the :term:`Archive Admin` use this data to process changes to source packages and determine the appropriate action to upload the source package to the :term:`Ubuntu Archive`.

 .. _binary-packages: